smile-museum/magento2-module-webhook/README.md

 > Better support for webhooks is on the backlog, but currently not guaranteed for Magento 2 GA.

-I'm hopeful the community can help push this effort forward through this module.
+We're hopeful the community can help push this effort forward through this module.

 ## Getting Started